 I clearly remember the ecstasy of being able to play an arcade-quality game like Larry Reed's great Amiga conversion of Marble Madness for Electronic Arts in my youngster bedroom.

 When the Amiga system family expanded with the A500 and A2000 models in 1987, the A500's lower price made it accessible to a larger audience, making the Amiga gain popularity, and I would soon meet my game development partners-to-be.

 For about ten years I had the pleasure of working together with the talented Assembly / C++ coder Reinier van Vliet, and the virtuosic music composer Ramon Braumuller.
 We started as a team called EAR (Electronic Audio Recordings), aiming to produce music for computer games using a selfmade chiptune music editor called SIDmon, referring to the legendary SID audio chip of the Commodore 64 computer, which we owned before the Amiga was introduced.

 Reinier and I traveled to the Personal Computer World (PCW) Show in London in the late 1980s to offer our services to publishers like Ocean, Elite and Hewson, but we soon realized that publishers were looking for developers of complete games, not just music.
 So we started creating complete games by the name of Soft Eyes (a.k.a.
-'Softeyes'), which later changed into Team Hoi, after our game Hoi became an international hit.
+'Softeyes'), which later changed into Team Hoi, after our game Hoi became widely known among worldwide Amiga users.